DaksshDev/tauri-modern-desktop-app-starter-kit/README.md

 ## Contributing

 Contributions are welcome.
 If you find a bug or have an idea to improve this template, please feel free to open an issue or submit a pull request.

+If you liked this repo please give it a star! ⭐